woossi0/suite/docs/usermanual/source/dataadmin/pgBasics/projections.rst

 Common to all projections is the transformation of the (spherical) world onto a flat Cartesian coordinate system.
 Choosing the right projection for your data largely depends on how you will use the data.

 Occasionally a single projection may not meet all your requirements and you need to transform and reproject between spatial reference systems.
-PostGIS includes built-in support for changing the projection of data, using the ``ST_Transform(geometry, srid)`` function.
-For managing the spatial reference identifiers on geometries, PostGIS provides the ``ST_SRID(geometry)`` and ``ST_SetSRID(geometry, srid)`` functions.
+PostGIS includes built-in support for changing the projection of data, using the :command:`ST_Transform(geometry, srid)` function.
+For managing the spatial reference identifiers on geometries, PostGIS provides the :command:`ST_SRID(geometry)` and :command:`ST_SetSRID(geometry, srid)` functions.

 To confirm the SRID (spatial reference identifier) of a geometry table, use the ``ST_SRID`` function.